(Step by step video tutorial at the bottom of the blog post)

 Then go back to your Bluehost account and click on Domains and Assign and follow the directions to add your domain to your hosting account there-it’s very simple.

 Yay!
-Now the fun begins-actually installing your blog!
+Now the fun begins-actuallybuilding your blog!
 Bluehost makes this process so very easy thankfully because they automatically install WordPress for you!

 Congrats rockstar-you’re now officially a blogger!

 Your site will show a temporary domain at first because it takes up to 24 hours for your chosen domain to become fully registered.
 Go ahead and start working on your site.
 When the real domain is ready, Bluehost will switch it for you automatically.

 You shouldn’t need to access Bluehost anymore so from this point forward you can access your blog through your website itself.
 Click the “Start Building” button to bring up your site.